pat-s/roweb2/content/blog/2020-02-26-devguide-release/index.md

 ## New security guidance

 Our dev guide always has had a chapter called ["Package Development Security Best Practices"](https://devguide.ropensci.org/package-development-security-best-practices.html) but it used to be quite empty.
-We've now added more guidance about secrets and package development, including links to useful resources-
+We've now added more guidance about secrets and package development, including links to useful resources.

 For further discussion on the same topic, see [this `vcr` issue about making tests pass in PRs in the absence of necessary secrets](https://github.com/ropensci/vcr/issues/137)

 ## Policy and governance changes

+Some aspects of the software review process changed.

 ### Policy changes